Time to lift governance in the aged care sector: Governance Institute launches updated guidance to assist embattled industry

 Faced with devastating fall-out from the COVID-19 pandemic and ongoing scrutiny by a royal commission, it’s time for boards in the aged care sector to place a sharp focus on governance in a bid to prevent future missteps, the CEO of Governance Institute of Australia has said today.

-“We are seeing a sector that is grappling with a heavy impact from the pandemic as well as the ongoing spotlight of the Royal Commission into Aged Care Quality and Safety,” CEO Megan Motto said.
+“We are seeing a sector that is grappling with a heavy impact from the pandemic as well as the ongoing spotlight from the Royal Commission into Aged Care Quality and Safety,” CEO Megan Motto said.

 “This is welcome scrutiny for a sector that is responsible for the care of some of society’s most vulnerable — and there is no excuse for future missteps.”